EU AI Act · Regulation (EU) 2024/1689

 Key fieldsPurpose, legal basis, data categories, recipients, retention, transfersProvider/deployer role, risk tier, Annex III category, GPAI flag, Article 6(3) flag, conformity status

-Regulator expectationDPC (Ireland) and ICO (UK) in any audit or inquiryArticle 11/Annex IV docs, Article 49 EU-database, Article 27 FRIA where in scope
+Regulator expectationDPC (Ireland) and ICO (UK) in any audit or inquiryArticle 11/Annex IV docs, Article 49 EU-database registration for providers of Annex III high-risk systems, Article 27 FRIA where in scope

 Acompli statusLive core moduleAvailable on opt-in (early access); classification human-approved